etesync/etebase-docs/docs/overview.md

 When working with Etebase you will mostly be working with `Collection` objects, `Item` objects, and sometimes with `Revision` items.
 These are the basic building blocks of every Etebase application.

+## Client and server responsibilities

+Etebase is end-to-end encrypted so the server has no access to user data.
+This means that most of the operations are done on the client, and the server is just there to store the data and assist the clients.
+Which is why the documentation focuses on client side APIs.

+To ensure the safety of user data, all of the operations should be run on client devices and in client-side applications.
+This includes `signup` and `login` and every other operation.

 ## Items

 Almost all of the data in Etebase is stored in items.
 Items, like the rest of Etebase are encrypted and signed to make sure no one can read or tamper with the data.
 Items must reside inside collections and don't live on their own.